insou22/mipsy/README.md

 - Floating point support (yet -- planned for future)
 - ... more to be included here ...

-Features you (hopefully) will be pleased to find in Mipsy:
+Features you (hopefully) will be pleased to find in mipsy:
 - Helpful and explanatory compilation errors
 - Helpful and explanatory runtime errors
 - Runtime checks - uninitialized memory, registers, etc.